rsksmart/devportal-1.0/content/rsk-devportal/guides/rif-relay/deployment.md

           - Registers the Relay Server
         The server is now ready to start processing transactions and a ready message is diplayed on the console.
 For more details on configuration and registration parameters, refer to the [RIF Relay Server documentation](https://github.com/rsksmart/rif-relay-server#overrides).
 - Mainnet
-    - To run RIF Relay Server on RSK Mainnet, the procedure is the same as the one on Testnet, the only difference is the configuration.
+    - To run RIF Relay Server on the Rootstock Mainnet, the procedure is the same as the one on Testnet, the only difference is the configuration.
 Configure it to use contracts deployed on Mainnet and an RSKj node connected to Mainnet.